UPB-SysSec/Does-It-Support-Unencrypted-HTTP/README.md

 options:
-  -h, --help            show this help message and exit --path PATH           The path to request from the server --ip IP               The IP of the server to analyze.
+  -h, --help            show this help message and exit --path PATH           The path to request from the server (default: /) --ip IP               The IP of the server to analyze.
 If not provided, the hostname is resolved.
-If present, prevents domain resolution after redirects.
+If present, prevents domain resolution after redirects. (default: None)
-  --port PORT           The port of the server to analyze --http09, --no-http09
+  --port PORT           The port of the server to analyze (default: 80) --http09, --no-http09
                         By default, HTT/0.9 is not analyzed.
 Provide --http09 to analyze the server for HTT/0.9 support.
 Return Type of HTT/0.9 probe is inconclusive, so run with debug or external analysis tool like Wireshark to verify the actual server answer. (default: False)
   --debug, --no-debug   Whether to print debug output (default: False) --redirect_depth REDIRECT_DEPTH
-                        The maximum depth of redirects to follow --timeout TIMEOUT     The timeout for socket operations
+                        The maximum depth of redirects to follow (default: 2) --timeout TIMEOUT     The timeout for socket operations (default: 5)
 ```

 ## Example output